Not another fund suspension!

 Investing in property funds have for several years caused issues with temporary suspensions as a property is an illiquid asset.
 Large commercial properties take time to sell, especially when markets are unpredictable.
 The last thing a fund manager wants to do is to sell an asset at a heavily discounted value to pay for redemptions in the fund.
 A run on a fund was demonstrated earlier this year when the Woodford Equity Income fund was suspended and wound up, leaving investors locked into a poor performing asset.

 While research backs up the notion, commercial property has historically represented a good long term performing asset, the possibility of fund suspensions for the asset class has increased.
 There is also pressure from a rental income perspective, especially in the retail sector.
 We have decided to avoid investing new monies into Property funds that primarily invest in “Bricks and Mortar” for the foreseeable future.
 We are currently reviewing our position on real estate investment trusts (Reits) that predominately hold property companies.
 We will update clients in the future.

 Some good news?

-Although the issues of fund suspensions may be of concern, Consilium Asset Management has always taken the approach not to overexpose clients to too much property fund investments.
+Although the issues of fund suspensions may be of concern, Consilium Asset Management has always taken the approach not to overexpose clients to too many property fund investments.
 We have never recommended investing into the M&G property fund, and where we have suggested property funds, they have tended to be funds that are not biased to London and the South East or the Retail sector such as shops.